Norman Bethune: In China

-Virtually unknown in his homeland during his lifetime, Bethune received international recognition when Mao Zedong of the People's Republic of China published his eulogy entitled In Memory of Norman Bethune (紀念白求恩), which documented the final months of the doctor's life in China.
-Almost the entire Chinese population knew about the essay, which became required reading in China's elementary schools in the 1960s.
-The standard elementary school text book still has the essay today:
+Virtually unknown in his homeland during his lifetime, Bethune received international recognition when Mao Zedong published his eulogy entitled In Memory of Norman Bethune (紀念白求恩), which documented the final months of the doctor's life in China.
+The text was included in Chinese elementary school textbooks in the 1960s.
+It was removed in 2013 before being reinstated in 2016 and remains today:

 Comrade Bethune's spirit, his utter devotion to others without any thought of self, was shown in his great sense of responsibility in his work and his great warm-heartedness towards all comrades and the people.
 Every Communist must learn from him. ...
 We must all learn the spirit of absolute selflessness from him.
 With this spirit everyone can be very useful to the people.
 A man's ability may be great or small, but if he has this spirit, he is already noble-minded and pure, a man of moral integrity and above vulgar interests, a man who is of value to the people.